-But, as we saw in the blog two weeks ago, not everyone took such pride in America’s independence day.
+But, as we saw in our Juneteenth blog, not everyone took such pride in America’s independence day.
 Speaking on behalf of enslaved Americans in 1852, Frederick Douglass pointed out America’s hypocrisy in celebrating its own independence while it continued to strengthen human chattel slavery within its borders.
 Speaking to hundreds in Rochester, NY but knowing full well that his speech would be sold in pamphlet form across the country, he declared:

 Douglass made sure his audience recognized America’s double standard.
 He was able to praise what America’s founders did do while also condemning what they didn’t do.
 By doing this, he paved a path forward for us.
 Over a hundred years later, the Reverend Dr. Martin Luther King, Jr. continued in this vein in his famous “I Have a Dream” speech:

 When the architects of our republic wrote the magnificent words of the Constitution and the declaration of Independence, they were signing a promissory note to which every American was to fall heir.
 This note was a promise that all men would be guaranteed the inalienable rights of life, liberty, and the pursuit of happiness.
 It is obvious today that America has defaulted on this promissory note insofar as her citizens of color are concerned.
 Instead of honoring this sacred obligation, America has given the Negro people a bad check which has come back marked “insufficient funds.”“I Have a Dream,” Martin Luther King, Jr. August 28, 1963.